FreeRCT/FreeRCT-website/README.md

 # FreeRCT Website

-This is the new, under-development, not-yet-official website for [FreeRCT](https://github.com/FreeRCT/FreeRCT/).
+This is the new official website for [FreeRCT](https://github.com/FreeRCT/FreeRCT/).

 It is written in Java 17 using the Spring Boot framework.